This job is sometimes referred to by alternative titles

 Useful experience for tailors/dressmakers includes:

-Tailors/dressmakers need to have good hand-eye co-ordination and good eyesight (with or without corrective lenses).
+Tailors/dressmakers need to have good hand-eye co-ordination, normal colour vision and good eyesight (with or without corrective lenses).

 Find out more about training